minvws/nl-covid19-notification-app-website/en/privacy-in-app.md

-The DKs are exchanged with other European countries that have joined the cooperation through the European Federation Gateway Service (EFGS).
+The DKs are shared through the European Federated Gateway Service (EFGS) with other European countries that have an app with a similar security level and have joined the EFGS.
 Joining the EFGS goes step by step.
-An up-to-date overview of the participating countries can be found in the section "CoronaMelder and abroad" in the frequently asked questions on CoronaMelder.nl.
+An up-to-date overview of the participating countries can be found in the section “CoronaMelder and abroad” in the frequently asked questions on CoronaMelder.nl.
 The EFGS is managed by the European Commission (processor).
+The technical and organizational conditions for joining the EFGS are set out in the European implementing decision for cross-border exchange.